Best Restaurants In Dublin: The Search For A Good Meal

 Authentic Irish Food at Metro Cafe

-My trip started with a meal at an authentic Irish restaurant, Metro Cafe, recommended to me by the receptionist at the Radisson Blu Royal in Dublin.
+Best restaurants in dublin My trip started with a meal at an authentic Irish restaurant, Metro Cafe, recommended to me by the receptionist at the Radisson Blu Royal in Dublin.
 I went with their popular bangers and mash (sausage and potatoes with gravy).
 It was exactly what you’d expect.
 Lacking any type of complex flavors and textures.
 It was salt, gravy, meat and potatoes.
 That best describes the experience.
 After my first meal in Ireland, expectations became low.

 Eating at the Guinness Storehouse’s Brewer’s Dining Hall